Climate change: Five key takeaways from COP27

 1: The biggest win on climate since Paris...?

-A new funding arrangement on loss and damage has been hailed as a "historic moment" and can be seen as the most important climate advance since the Paris Agreement at COP 2015.
+A new funding arrangement on loss and damage - a pooled fund for countries most affected by climate change - has been hailed as a "historic moment".
+It can be seen as the most important climate advance since the Paris Agreement at COP 2015.

 For decades the victims of a changing climate were the ghosts the richer world just couldn't see.